-Contact: Telephone

-Owner:

-Facility Manager: Telephone:

-Contractor:

-Contact: Telephone:

-ACKNOWLEDGEMENTS: The undersigned certify that:

-- Performance: Proposed substitution has been fully investigated and determined to be equal or superior in all respects to the specified product, including appearance, guality, performance, code compliance, and sustainability compliance. - Warranty: Same warranty will be furnished for proposed substitution as for specified product. - LEED Compliance (LEED projects only): Same contribution to LEED program. - Operations and Maintenance: Same maintenance service and source of replacement parts, as applicable, are available locally for the proposed substitution. - No Adverse Effect: Proposed substitution will have no adverse effect on other trades and will not affect or delay progress schedule. - No Adverse Time or Cost: Cost data and time as stated above are complete.
-Claims for additional costs or time related to accepted substitution which may subsequently become apparent are waived. - Payment will be made to the Owner for changes to the project design, including Architect's • and Engineer's redesign fees and engineering, detailing, special inspection, and construction costs incurred by the Owner caused by acceptance of the substitution. - Coordination to incorporate the proposed substitution and associated modifications to the Work has been performed. - Dimensions and Clearances: Proposed substitution does not affect dimensions or functional clearances. - Conditions of Acceptance: The Architect's recommendation for approval, if granted, relies on data submitted and the opinion and knowledge of the Architect at the time decision is rendered.
-The approval is conditional in nature and subject to re-evaluation and reconsideration if additional data or materials are submitted, or coordination with other work is observed to invalidate claims that substitution is equal to items originally specified.
+Contact: Telephone Owner: Facility Manager: Telephone: Contractor: Contact: Telephone: ACKNOWLEDGEM NTS: The undersigned certify that: superior in all resp oposed substitution has been fully investigated and determined to be equal or ects to the specified product, including appearance, quality, performance, code ustainability compliance. • Warranty: Same warranty will be furnished for proposed substitution as for specified product.
+LEED Compliance e (LEED projects only): Same contribution to LEED program. = Operations and Maintenance : Same maintenance service and source of replacement parts, as applicable, are available locally for the proposed substitution.
+No Adverse Effect : Proposed substitution will have no adverse effect on other trades and will not affect or delay progress schedule. or Cost: Cost data and time as stated above are complete.
+Claims for time related to accepted substitution which may subsequently become apparent and Engineer' e made to the Owner for changes to the project design, including Architect's redesign fees and engineering, detailing, special inspection, and construction by the Owner caused by acceptance of the substitution.
+Coordination to Work has bee incorporate the proposed substitution and associated modifications to the performed. • Dimensions and clearances.
+Clearances: Proposed substitution does not affect dimensions or functional data submitted ar The approval is co data or materials ceptance : The Architect's recommendation for approval, if granted, relies on d the opinion and knowledge of the Architect at the time decision is rendered.
+Inditional in nature and subject to re-evaluation and reconsideration if additional are submitted, or coordination with other work is observed to invalidate claims equal to items originally specified.
+Contractor: (Name of Contractor)